 ..that has been reported in more than a single participant is loose stool/diarrhea, with four participants reporting events at a frequency of 0.2% in the clinical research published.
 Another similar adverse event was reported citing increased frequency of bowel movement.
 It is important to note that four of these five events were reported in a single trial of only 20 participants, in which a magnesium rod was used.
 The literature reports virtually no magnesium entering the water, which may or may not be correct.

 Increased exhaled hydrogen has been linked to irritable bowel syndrome.1

 Lactose intolerance is actually the result of lactose passing to the small intestine, where it is consumed by bacteria, leading to excess hydrogen gas production.2 The extra gas then leads to discomfort, diarrhoea, and bloating.2

-Understanding the relationship between endogenous hydrogen gas production in individuals and the therapeutic effects of exogenous hydrogen gas consumption may be an important factor in determining responders and nonresponders, which means that some people will benefit from an intervention where others will not.
+Understanding the relationship between endogenous hydrogen gas production in individuals and the therapeutic effects of exogenous hydrogen gas consumption may be an important factor in determining responders and non-responders, which means that some people will benefit from an intervention where others will not.
 This is true for virtually every intervention that has been demonstrated to work.
-This is a potential paradox, as hydrogen therapy has demonstrated beneficial results in various models of inflammatory bowel disease3, 4 and ulcerative colitis,5 and increasing endogenous production of molecular hydrogen via drugs such as acarbose has also shown to be effective in preclinical models of ulcerative colitis.6
+This is a potential paradox, as hydrogen therapy has demonstrated beneficial results in various models of inflammatory bowel disease3, 4 and ulcerative colitis,5 and increasing endogenous production of molecular hydrogen via drugs such as acarbose have also shown to be effective in preclinical models of ulcerative colitis.6

 In a single reported case in a diabetic patient, hydrogen water consumption led to hypoglycemia, which is low blood sugar.